ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ### Test: CPU Limit Test

-To simulate high CPU usage, I will use `yes` command.
+To simulate high CPU usage, I will use the `yes` command.

 ![image](https://github.com/user-attachments/assets/9e1fbea0-ca1e-4bab-97f2-767110929a1f)

 ![image](https://github.com/user-attachments/assets/9e42aca7-7884-4bbf-b6d2-d1b52d98df7d)

-As we can see, server consumens <500m of CPU.
-Limit works.
-We process reaches limit on CPU is starts throttling, because of queue of operations per tick.
+As we can see, the server consumes less than 500m of CPU.
+The limit works.
+When the process reaches the CPU limit, it starts throttling due to the queue of operations per tick.

 ### Memory Limit test

-To simulate high Memory usage, I will use fork bomb ` :(){ :|:& };:`.
+To simulate high memory usage, I will use the fork bomb :(){ :|:& };:.

 ![image](https://github.com/user-attachments/assets/839022ab-9436-477c-9a03-754045c7c4b7)

 ![image](https://github.com/user-attachments/assets/c71198db-38e5-40d7-8196-c5d48934a98f)

-We can see, that limit exceeded and then proccess terminated via OOM Killer.
-This happend because OOM killer gives mark (`oom_score`) to process and kills process with highest `oom_score` when any process reaches limit.
+We can see that the limit was exceeded, and then the process was terminated by the OOM Killer.
+This happened because the OOM Killer assigns a mark (`oom_score`) to each process and kills the process with the highest `oom_score` when any process exceeds its memory limit.

 # Task 6 - k8s Secrets